culanomeara/adventureswithwood/README.md

 ### W3C (CSS)

 The Adventures With Wood CSS stylesheet has been tested using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) by direct input.
-Unfortunately there were some errors shown for the @tailwind selectors at the top of the CSS file.
-These selectors are for the tailwind utility framework that Adventures With Wood uses for styling.
-However, with these selectors commented out the CSS test passed with no errors or warnings.
+Unfortunately there were two errors shown for grid template areas proj1 and proj2.
+I removed the offending references and the site passed the test.

 ![CSS Validation Errors](readme/assets/images/css-validation-errors.png)